satyakideshpande/AI-Video-Summariser/README.md

   "summary": "This is the AI-generated summary of the video..."
 }
 Environment Variables 🔑
-Make sure to add a .env file with:
+Create a .env file with:

 plaintext
 Copy